geyerbri/jekyll-tutorial/README.md

 The date in the Front Matter and the date specified in the file name _must_ be the same for a Jekyll site to properly detect the post when creating a main blog overview page.
 The title specified in the Front Matter is what will generate the title used on the blog overview page.
 Finally, notice that the file itself is a Markdown file (hence the `.md`) and uses Markdown styling for its text.

 ## "Project Pages site," the Liquid tag {{ site.baseurl }}, and the Liquid filter {{ "" | relative_url }}
-At this point, a reader who is using this guide to build a simple "User (or Organization) Pages site" can view this test blog post at https://\[username].github.io/\[repository-name]/year/month/day/\[ANYTHING].html (e.x. `https://user.github.io/test-repository/2018/02/16/test.html` for a blog post with the file name `2018-02-16-test.md`).
-The Liquid tag and filter mentioned in this section's title aren't strictly needed because such a site has the most basic structure possible.
+At this point, a reader who is using this guide to build a simple "User (or Organization) Pages site" can view this test blog post at https://\[username].github.io/\[repository-name]/year/month/day/\[ANYTHING].html (e.x. `https://\[username].github.io/test-repository/2020/01/24/introductory-post.html` for a blog post with the file name `2020-01-24-test.md`).
+The Liquid tag and filter mentioned in this section's title aren't strictly needed because such a site has the most basic URL structure possible.

-However, for readers making a "Project Pages site," the Liquid tag and filter will be crucial to keeping all your relative links within your code working.
+However, for readers making a "Project Pages site," the Liquid tag and Liquid filter will be crucial to keeping all your relative links within your code working.
 In fact, if you've been building a "Project Pages site" by following this guide and try to go to the url for the blog post this guide just directed you to create, you will immediately notice that the blog post isn't styled at all, because the browser doesn't have the proper path to the relevant .css file.
 Additionally, none of the menu links have worked properly up to this point.
-These Liquid tag and filter will fix this and will allow for greater flexibility in a site's structure.
+The Liquid tag and Liquid filter will fix this and will allow for greater flexibility in a site's structure.

-### \_layout/page.html revisited
+### \_layout/page.html revisited: Liquid tags and Liquid filters
 The `page.html` file will need to have its content adjusted to account for any website structure that isn't exactly what is generated for a "User Pages site."
-Please replace the file's content with this:
+To account for the more complex structure, please replace the file's content with this:

 ```html
 <!DOCTYPE html>